 The PureZone 3-in-1 offers very quiet operation, but otherwise didn't particularly impress us in any capacity.
-If quiet operation is at the top of your purifier wish list, and you've got a budget of less than $200, the PureZone is a good choice.
+If quiet operation is at the top of your purifier wish list, and you've got a budget of less than a couple hundred, the PureZone is a good choice.
 If you want something quiet and powerful, you'll have to spend a bit more on the Coway AP-1512HH.
 If you don't mind some fan noise the GermGuardian AC4300BPTCA is less expensive, more powerful, and likely a better use of your money.

 Pure Enrichment PureZone 3-In-1 Review